A hike to Zugspitze – what it is like

 So now, let’s speak about the good things in the hut Knorrhütte: The food.
 The food is traditional hearty hiking food and very delicious.
 When booking your room you can even choose half board (which includes a soup, a main dish, and a dessert).
 So there is no need to bring your dinner for the hike to Zugspitze

 This is the official website of the German alp association (Deutscher Alpenverein) which gives all the basic information about the hut Knorrhütte (in German – use the translation function of Google Chrome): https://www.alpenverein-muenchen-oberland.de/knorrhuette

-- Ear plugs and a sleeping mask for a good sleep
+Ear plugs and a sleeping mask

-- Warm clothes in layers because it is cold on the peak
+Warm clothes in layers

-- Raincover for you and your backpack
+Rain jacket for you and rain cover for your backpack

-What you don’t need to bring to the hike to Zugspitze:
+What you DON’t need to bring to the hike to Zugspitze:

 - Water for the second day

 - lunch for both days (on the first day you can purchase lunch at the Hut Reintalanger; on the second day you can have lunch at the summit)

 How to get to the starting point of the hike to Zugspitze